theolivenbaum/resin/README.md

 Batches (of rows) have unique (incrementaly and uniformly) increasing version IDs (timestamps).
 Each batch can be compressed (encoded) differently.

-#### Example: A file containing batch info data (given that there are threee compression flags: no-compression, gzip, lz)
+#### Example of a file containing batch info data (given that there are threee compression flags: no-compression, gzip, lz):

 	start_row_index end_row_index compression_flag